EURO GOVT-Bunds rally as Greek debt talks drag on

 January's 137.18 low.

-restructuring would be a one-off and not a blue print for other
+debt restructuring would be a one-off event and not a blue print

 IFR, a Thomson Reuters service, reported that Portugal has